 Do not attempt to disassemble a valve while there is pressure in the line.
 Make sure both upstream and downstream pressures are removed.
 Disassemble with caution in the event all pressures are not relieved.
-Even when replacing packing rings, caution is necessary to avoid possible injury.

 To prevent valve distortion, inefficient operation, or early maintenance problems, support piping on each side of the valve.